solhuebner/PCA9685-Arduino/README.md

 Library to control a PCA9685 16-channel PWM driver module from an Arduino board.
 Licensed under the copy-left GNU GPL v3 license.

-Created by Kasper Skårhøj, August 3rd, 2012.
+Created by Kasper SkÃ¥rhÃ¸j, August 3rd, 2012.
 Forked by Vitska, June 18th, 2016.
 Forked by NachtRaveVL, July 29th, 2016.